-Color is perhaps the most vital aspect of interior design because it influences the mood, sets the tone and environment of the room.
+Color is perhaps the most vital aspect of interior decor because it influences the mood as well as sets the tone and environment of the room.
 A good color scheme can unite furnishings and accessories, minimize architectural faults and make the room appear larger or smaller than the actual scale.
-All in all, It can make a room come alive and can transform it into a gem.
+All in all, it can make a house come alive and transform it into a home.

 Our eyes, mind and emotions respond to different colors surrounding us.
-Some of these responses are personal, i.e. depending on our likes and dislikes (which are defined by our personality, experiences and moods) but there are also some common opinions about colors (aka, emotive qualities of color):
+Some of these responses are personal, i.e. depending on our likes and dislikes (which are defined by our personality, experiences, and moods).
+However, there are also some common opinions about colors (aka, emotive qualities of color), such as:

 “I’m feeling blue.”